• Skip to primary navigation

 Ingredients

-• 1 lbs frozen whole chicken wings (bone-in) (about 450 grams)
+• 1 lbs frozen bone-in whole chicken wings (about 450 grams)

 • 1 cup water or low sodium chicken stock